posita/dyce/docs/countin.md

 ```

 [``H`` objects][dyce.h.H] represent histograms for modeling discrete outcomes.
-They encode discrete probability distributions as integer counts without any denominator.
+They encode finite discrete probability distributions as integer counts without any denominator.
 [``P`` objects][dyce.p.P] represent pools (ordered sequences) of histograms.
 If all you need is to aggregate outcomes (sums) from rolling a bunch of dice (or perform calculations on aggregate outcomes), [``H`` objects][dyce.h.H] are probably sufficient.
 If you need to _select_ certain histograms from a group prior to computing aggregate outcomes (e.g., taking the highest and lowest of each possible roll of *n* dice), that’s where [``P`` objects][dyce.p.P] come in.